 - Edema – evidence of edema and/or sweating changes and/or sweating asymmetry

-- Motor/trophic – evidence of decreased range of motion and/or motor dysfunction (weakness, tremor, dystonia) and/or trophic changes (hair, nail, skin)
+- Motor/trophic – evidence of a decreased range of motion and/or motor dysfunction (weakness, tremor, dystonia) and/or trophic changes (hair, nail, skin).

 Migraine and complex regional pain syndrome

-Research lead by the Stanford Headache and Facial Pain Program, Department of Neurology and Neurological Sciences, Stanford University School of Medicine (5) made these observation in connecting migraine headaches and risk of development of CRPS:
+Research led by the Stanford Headache and Facial Pain Program, Department of Neurology and Neurological Sciences, Stanford University School of Medicine (6) made these observations in connecting migraine headaches and the risk of development of CRPS:

 Migraine and CRPS have shared pathogenetic backgrounds (the causes of both problems have common links).
-Neuropeptides such as CGRP (or Calcitonin gene-related peptide is a highly potent vasodilator (responsible for blood flow and circulation).
-Disruption of blood flow to the brain can result in the well know symptoms of dizziness, brain fog or concentration problems, vision problems, and migraine), mast cells, and neurogenic inflammation, and reactive oxygen species (ROS) are involved in both migraine and CRPS.
+Neuropeptides such as CGRP (or Calcitonin gene-related peptide are highly potent vasodilators (responsible for blood flow and circulation).
+Disruption of blood flow to the brain can result in the well know symptoms of dizziness, brain fog or concentration problems, vision problems, migraines, mast cells, neurogenic inflammation, and reactive oxygen species (ROS) are involved in both migraine and CRPS.

 Learning points at a glance:

 Triggers for CRPS included fall injuries (41%), postsurgical wounds (41%), fractures (8%), motor vehicle accidents (5%), idiopathic causes (3%), and others (3%).
 Among all 150 patients, past or present psychological comorbidities included depression disorder (49%), anxiety disorder (36%), bipolar disorder (9%), and posttraumatic stress disorder (6%)